-UC Davis offers scholars and students a number of opportunities to pursue international research and experiences, and the CA&ES International Programs posts links to those opportunities that are most relevant and timely.
+UC Davis offers scholars and students a number of opportunities to pursue international research and experiences, as well as training opportunities for scholars and partners abroad.

 Opportunities for UC students: